simonsankar/gatsby-starter/src/pages/index.md

     production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 about:
-  title: Modern conscious homes
-  subtitle: Modern conscious homes
+  title: Why A.L.L.
+Holdings?
+  subtitle: Passionate about building
   subtext: Modern conscious homes
+  description: We like to build stuff
 subtitle: We design every project as a one-off
 title: Modern conscious homes
 main: